 I run a local business and I’d like to offer employment to Ukrainians once they have arrived.
 How can I do this?
 SHOW

-The Government have information on their website for businesses who would like to offer employment opportunities.
+The Government has issued information for businesses who would like to offer employment opportunities.
 See Offering work to people who have come to the UK from Ukraine.

 Local businesses that would like to offer employment should email DWHI.EmployerOfferInbox@dwp.gov.uk clearly stating that they would like to offer employment to Ukrainians in their email.